 Use Checkr Dashboard’s built in Analytics to review and evaluate your background check process.
-Checkr provides Analytics into the following data:
+In this section, your background check data is divided into the following tabs:

-To share Analytics charts with colleagues, click the sprocket icon at the far right of the tab to download as PDF.
+Analytics charts can be shared by clicking the sprocket icon at the far right of the tab to download as PDFs or CSVs.

 Note: Ensure that your team consistently clicks the Engage button when finalizing the status of a candidate.
-If Engage is not selected, the data used to generate these reports will be inaccurate.
+If Engage is not selected, the data used to generate these charts will be inaccurate.

 Each tab provides filters which allow you to customize your charts.

-Use the pulldown menus for each filter to select how the filter will be applied (using options such as “is equal to”, “is blank”, “contains”, or “doesn’t end with”).
-Then enter a filter value, or click in the field to allow the Dashboard to automatically present a pulldown menu with available options.
+Click on Filters and use the pulldown menus for each filter to select how the filter will be applied (using options such as “is equal to”, “is blank”, “contains”, or “doesn’t end with”).
+Then click in the field and enter freeform text or choose from the available pulldown options, entering as many values as required.
 Click Run to regenerate the chart.

 Available filters vary by chart, and may include:

-- Screening: The Screening used in the report.
+- Screening Type: The Screening Type used in the Report.

 - TXT (tab-separated values)